 If you plan to formula feed your baby, there are some important feeding tips to keep in mind.

-- The formula should be at room temperature when you feed your baby.
+- Formula should be at room temperature when you feed your baby.
 Be sure it is warm, not hot.

-- The refrigerated formula can be store up to 48 hours.
+- The refrigerated formula can be stored for up to 48 hours

 - Use powdered formula within one month of opening the container.
 Do not store the container in the refrigerator.